 Of course there are several rich Muslims countries, but they are only rich because they are sitting on most of the world’s oil.
 If it wasn’t for the West they would still be sitting on it and unable to get it out of the ground.
 After all, when was the last time someone living in a Muslim country actually invented or developed something important?
 800 years ago?
 At all other times in history the strongest nations would simply have marched into the Middle East and taken the oil they needed.
 Instead the West now chooses to pay for the oil it needs and in doing so finances the anti-western Wahabism and terrorism that could bring about the downfall of the West.
 There’s irony for you.

-Now that it has become clear that we can trust neither our leaders, our media, our so-called teachers nor our writers with our country, then people might start relying on themselves like they used to before the welfare state made us all into docile, domesticated farm animals.
+Now that it has become clear that we can trust neither our leaders, our media, our so-called teachers nor our writers with our country, then people might start relying on themselves like they used to before the welfare state turned us into docile, domesticated farm animals.
 This strikes me as being a good thing.
 A new breed of Europeans, like the young French organisation Generation Identitaire, is perhaps already rising.

 Brave people like Douglas Murray, Pat Condell, Sam Harris, Mark Steyn, Geert Wilders, Melanie Philips, Bruce Bawer and others are examples of how people should be responding to the threat from Islam.
 Yet if people can’t find it in themselves to criticise Islam then at least they should refrain from lavishing praise on it.
 They should also desist from attacking the above-mentioned people who are brave enough to defend what all of us should be defending.